gantsign/development-environment/docs/_docs/configuration.md

     `~/.vagrantuser`

-* The project folder
+* The project folder (configuration specific to this clone of the project)

-    `.vagrantuser` (you'll find a .vagrantuser.example file in the project directory)
+    `.vagrantuser` (you'll find a `.vagrantuser.example` file in the project directory)

 Note: changes only take effect when the development environment is next